-CCAN (pronounced “see-can”) was established to help Irish-based companies enhance their competitive advantage through nano-enabled product innovation.
+CCAN was established to help Irish-based companies enhance their competitive advantage through nano-enabled product innovation.

-CCAN acts on behalf of companies to help them access expertise and funding from across the Irish nanotechnology network, so that companies can use and develop the technologies and skills required to drive product innovation.
+CCAN (pronounced “see-can”) acts on behalf of companies to help them access expertise and funding from across the Irish materials research ecosystem, so that companies can use and develop the technologies and skills required to drive product innovation.

 Please browse the website to learn more or contact us directly for more information on how we can help your company.